kanna-shirakawa/libku-utils-perl/README.md

 	simplify the page output process

-- freedb (installed as samplfile in package docs directory) a simple web, filesystem and textfile, key/value based database, usefull to permament save and retrieve small pieces of data via web interface
+- freedb (installed as samplfile in package docs directory) a simple web, filesystem and textfiles, key/value based database, usefull to permament save and retrieve small pieces of data via web interface

+- print\_time (installed in /usr/bin)
+	a command that prints human readably format the elapsed time (in seconds or other units); a perl script used as example of ku-utils.pl functions

 ---